Does Avocado cause diarrhea?

 Lower-FODMAP alternatives

 Eggs or hard cheese can be a useful swap.
-If you want the creamy fat, swap to lactose-free Greek yogurt, eggs, or aged hard cheese.
+If you want creamy fat, consider lactose-free Greek yogurt, eggs, or aged hard cheese.

 Related food checks